Frank Caliendo: Fox NFL Sunday

 On November 5, 2000, Caliendo appeared on Fox NFL Sunday; he returned again the same season on January 7 during the playoffs.
 In 2001 and 2002, Caliendo returned as a semi-regular guest.
 In 2003, Caliendo joined Fox NFL Sunday as a regular cast member, giving his predictions for the day's NFL games.

-On August 2, 2012, Caliendo announced he would not be on Fox NFL Sunday for the 2012 season, and was replaced by Rob Riggle.
+On August 2, 2012, Caliendo announced he would not be on Fox NFL Sunday for the 2012 season; he was replaced by Rob Riggle.